relrod/bing_translator-gem/README.md

 Information
 ===========

-Version 2.0.0+ of bing\_translator use the new OAuth-based Bing authentication.
+Version 2.0.0+ of bing\_translator uses the new OAuth-based Bing authentication.

+Documentation on the Microsoft Translator API is [here](http://msdn.microsoft.com/en-us/library/ff512419.aspx)

 bing\_translator is also smart about requesting the token, and handles this behind the scenes.
 It will only request a token if it knows the old one